Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 You can even un-mount DRD cloned disk using

 # /opt/drd/bin/drd umount -v ======= 04/22/16 17:30:45 IST BEGIN Unmount Inactive System Image (user=root) (jobid=testsrv) * Checking for Valid Inactive System Image * Locating Inactive System Image * Preparing To Unmount Inactive System Image * Unmounting Inactive System Image * System image: "sysimage_001" on disk "/dev/disk/disk6" ======= 04/22/16 17:30:58 IST END Unmount Inactive System Image succeeded. (user=root) (jobid=testsrv)

 3. Different tasks which can be performed on cloned DRD disk

-There are different maintenance activities which you can perform on this cloned DRD disk.
-To name few: patch installation, editing some system files manually, tuning static kernel parameters etc.
+There are different maintenance activities that you can perform on this cloned DRD disk.
+To name a few: patch installation, editing some system files manually, tuning static kernel parameters, etc.